ewinslow/elgg-https/README.md

 Forces your site to use https *only*.

-**Be sure that your site can handle https before enabling this plugin!**
+** Please be sure that you have https set up before enabling this plugin!! ** ** If you do not do this, your site will be inaccessible!! **